Harry Warner: Personal life

 On August 23, 1907, Warner married his girlfriend, Rea Levinson.
 It has been reported by family members that Harry dedicated a huge chunk of his life to make Rea happy.
-Together, the couple also had three children: Lewis Ethan (b.
+Harry and Rea had three children: Lewis Ethan (b.
 October 10, 1908), Doris (b.
 September 13, 1913), and Betty Leah (b.
 May 4, 1920).
 Harry and his family were also very faithful to Jewish customs and traditions.

 On April 5, 1931, Warner's son Lewis, whom he appointed as head of Warner Bros.
-Music, died following the extraction of an infected, impacted wisdom tooth, which led to sepsis and then double pneumonia.
-Following Lewis' death, Warner, who was now left without a recognized heir to his empire, landed into an extreme state of depression.
-The following year, the Warners donated a theater in Lewis' honor to Worcester Academy, Lewis' alma mater.
+Music, died after he had an infected, impacted wisdom tooth extracted, which led to sepsis and then double pneumonia.
+After Lewis' death, Warner, who was now left without a recognized heir to his empire, descended into an extreme state of depression.
+In 1932, the Warners donated a theater in Lewis' honor to Worcester Academy, Lewis' alma mater.
 Warner also felt his brother Sam's widow, actress Lina Basquette, was a tramp and not worthy of raising a child with the last name Warner.
 While Jack didn't mind that Lina was Catholic, Harry and the rest of the Warner family did.
-They refused to have any part in Lina's life, and did not acknowledge her as a member of the Warner clan.
+They refused to have any part in Lina's life, and did not acknowledge her as being a member of the Warner clan.